cloudfoundry/uaa/docs/Access-Control-Manager-APIs.rst

 Let's take the cloud controller enabling collab spaces as an example of an ACM client.

 Prior to using the ACM API for the first time, the cloud controller will make calls to the ACM to provision object types along with a permission set.
-For example, an object type "AppSpace" can be provisioned with the permission set ["create_app", "create_service", "delete_app", "delete_service", "view_app_logs", "restart_app"].
+For example, an object type "AppSpace" might be required by the cloud controller.
+"AppSpace" can be provisioned with the permission set ["create_app", "create_service", "delete_app", "delete_service", "view_app_logs", "restart_app"].
+As part of the process of creating an AppSpace, it will call the ACM to assign a user/group with a subset of the supported permissions for the "AppSpace" object type.
+The ACM will return a GUID for the object that will be stored by the cloud controller to be used for subsequent operations.

 The cloud controller will create a container for apps known as the app space within it's own database.

-As part of the process of creating an AppSpace, it will call the ACM to create an object with type "AppSpace" and assign a user/group with a subset of the supported permissions for that object type.
-The ACM will return a GUID for the object that will be stored by the cloud controller to be used for subsequent operations.

 At the access decision point for the AppSpace, the cloud controller will call the ACM and pass the GUID of the AppSpace, the user's id and the permission required.
 The ACM will return a true/false